123vivekr/devi/README.md

-# Devi - AI Agent 🤖💻
+# Devi 🤖💻

 > Devi is devika's genz aesthetic goth art-enthusiast sister

-> This project is built to optimize Devika's prompts and data/instruction flow
+This project is built to optimize Devika's prompts and data/instruction flow.

 ## Features ✨